The PROPS Group (...see Alumni here)

 Charlotte Spruzen

-PhD student (2021–) and Tomlinson Fellow, Earth and Planetary Sciences
+PhD student (2021–), FRQNT Fellow, Earth and Planetary Sciences

 firefox